Cryptonomic/ConseilJS/docs/README.md

 [ "seed_nonce_revelation", "delegation", "transaction", "activate_account", "origination", "reveal", "double_baking_evidence", "endorsement" ]
 ```

-This information can be used to create a drop-down list in some UI, or allow for type-ahead-autocomplete, etc.
+This information can be used to create a drop-down list in some UI, or allow for type-ahead-autocomplete, etc. If the returned list is too long to be useful, or to get partial matches on high-cardinality fields, see getAttributeValuesForPrefix.

+#### Attribute Values for Prefix

+For long lists that may not be practical to display in a UI for auto-complete or for fields that the server will not provide attribute lists due to limits on cardinality, use `getAttributeValuesForPrefix(serverInfo, platform, network, entity, attribute, prefix)`.
+The last parameter of this call should be a few characters long to be effective.

 ### Reporting &amp; Analytics Functions